mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/decision-rules/lookup.md

 **Response**

-A successful response returns the details of the specific decision rule you looked up, including information about its container ID, instance ID and, unique decision rule `@id`.
+A successful response returns the details of the specific decision rule you looked up, including information about its unique decision rule `@id`.

 ```json
   {